maxim545/maxim545/README.md

 ### Hi👋.
-My name is Maxim, and i'm junior frontend developer.
+My name is Maxim, and i'm frontend developer.

 ---